4 Best Hikes at Schynige Platte (+Map, Info & Tips)

 Daube viewpoint - Schynige Platte Switzerland

-Lake Thun as seen from Daube viewpoint
+Lake Thun as seen from the Daube viewpoint

 Practical Information